Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 6. Stay Hydrated but Manage Fluid Intake

-• Hydration: Adequate water intake is most essential for overall health, but managing when you drink fluids can help reduce nighttime urination.
+• Hydration: Adequate water intake is crucial for overall health, but managing fluid intake can help reduce nighttime urination.

 • Advice: Drink most fluids earlier in the day and reduce intake in the evening.